ssgier/cambrian/README.md

 {"objFuncVal": 2.0}
 ```

-The script `obj_func.py` itself could look like this:
+The script `obj_func.py` itself could look like this (the seed is ignored in this case):

 ```
 import sys